sazadeh/NLPProject/README.md

  <b>Background Information</b>
  Many ML algorithms require the input to be presented as a fixed-length feature vector.
 (Bag-Of-Words one of the most common fixed-length feature)
-Bag-Of-Words has two major weakness: loose ordering of words, ignore semantics of words Paragraph Vector is an unsupervised algorithm that learns fixed-length feature representations from variable-length pieces of text
+Bag-Of-Words has two major weaknesses:
+ Loses the  ordering of words, Ignores semantics of words Paragraph Vector is an unsupervised algorithm that learns fixed-length feature representations from variable-length pieces of text
- In this algorithm each document represent by a dense vector which is trained by predict words in the document.
+ In this algorithm each document is represented by a dense vector which is trained by predicting words in the document.
-This method overcome the bag-of-words weaknesses
+This method overcomes the Bag-Of-Words weaknesses

 We try to use these two papers: